Inferring Covariance Structure from Multiple Data Sources via Subspace Factor Analysis: Empirical Study

 To assess the proposed methodology, we generate synthetic data according to the true model \eqref{eq:MSFA_model} under three scenarios induced by different $\bLambda$ matrices, which we refer to as FM1, FM2 and FM3.
 The ground truth shared covariance structures are displayed in the first column of Figure \ref{fig:cormats}; complete details of the simulation setup and further figures appear in Section \ref{sm subsec:sim_truths} of the supplementary materials.
 For each scenario, we also examine performance under two misspecified cases: (i) \textit{slight misspecification}, where $\bPhi_{s}=\bLambda \bAs+ \bE_{s}$ and $\bE_{s}$ is a matrix of randomly generated errors, and (ii) \textit{complete misspecification}, where $\bPhi_{s}$'s are in the null space of $\cspace{\bLambda}$ for all $s=1,\dots,S=5$.
 We vary $d=50, 200$ and $450$ and set $n_{1},\dots,n_{S} \simiid \max\{\Poisson(\frac{d}{S}),\frac{d}{S}\}$ for each $d$.
 We generate $\qs\sim \Poisson(\frac{q}{S})$ where $q=10$ for the $d=50$ and $q=20$ otherwise.

-\paragraph*{Peer methods:} We compare the performance of our proposed SUFA model with B-MSFA \citep{devito2018bayesian}, BFR \citep{alejandra2022} and PFA \citep{roy_pfa2020}.
+\paragraph*{Peer methods:} We compare SUFA to B-MSFA \citep{devito2018bayesian}, BFR \citep{alejandra2022} and PFA \citep{roy_pfa2020}.
 However, PFA did not scale beyond $d>50$ and therefore we could only apply it for $d=50$.
 Implementations of all these methods require the user to input an upper bound on the number of latent factors; we choose the bound following the strategy in Section \ref{subsec:specify_q}.
 We repeat BFR and SUFA over 100 replicates.
 PFA and B-MSFA codes did not scale across independent parallel replications and we repeat them over 30 replications.

 To assess model fit, we consider the \textit{widely applicable Bayesian information criterion} \citep[WBIC,][]{wbic2013}, with lower values implying better fit.
 Boxplots of the WBIC values across independent replicates are shown in the top panel of Figure \ref{fig:main_sim}.
 Notably, posterior samples are required to obtain WBIC values.
 The BFR implementation provides the MAP estimate only and we can not report WBIC values for BFR.
 For $d=50$, PFA performs slightly better than SUFA only in the completely misspecifed case.
 As dimension grows, performance improvements under SUFA become more evident.
 Identifiability issues with B-MSFA may degrade parameter estimation performance but are not expected to adversely impact goodness-of-fit measures such as WBIC.
 As SUFA was motivated by improving identifiability, the better model fit is surprising, and may be explained by